The South African dealer register

 Which SA diamond dealer is best for engagement rings?

 Depends on buyer profile.
-ProDiam for price-per-carat, Shimansky for Brilliant 10, Browns for signature collections, Cape Diamonds for online browse.
+Prodiam for price-per-carat, Shimansky for Brilliant 10, Browns for signature collections, Cape Diamonds for online browse.

 Should I buy from the closest dealer or the cheapest?

-For an engagement-ring purchase, the price gap between cheapest (ProDiam) and most retail tiers is typically R30-50k on a 1ct stone and R80-200k on a 2ct stone.
+For an engagement-ring purchase, the price gap between cheapest (Prodiam) and most retail tiers is typically R30-50k on a 1ct stone and R80-200k on a 2ct stone.
 The drive or courier is almost always worth it.

 How do I check that a South African diamond dealer is legitimate?

 Verify membership in the Diamond Dealers Club of South Africa, insist on GIA certification on any centre stone, and confirm Kimberley Process compliance on rough sourcing.
-ProDiam in Bedfordview meets all three baselines and is the longest-running operation in the country.
+Prodiam in Bedfordview meets all three baselines.